chef/chef-web-docs/includes_ctl_chef/includes_ctl_chef_generate_app.rst

 .. note:: This command is experimental and is built around the idea that there should be a middle ground between the "one cookbook per repo" and the "all cookbooks in one repo" approaches.

-The ``chef generate app`` subcommand is used to generate a cookbook structure that:
+Use the ``chef generate app`` subcommand to generate a cookbook structure that:

 * Supports multiple cookbooks (as many as needed to support an "application")
 * Supports a top-level instance of |kitchen| that can be used to test each cookbook in the appication